hypergraphql/hypergraphql/sources/tutorial.md

 }
 ```

 Note that the schema below is in fact generic, and suitable for exposing any SKOS taxonomy, not only AGROVOC.
 However, since HyperGraphQL is not able to infer any new relationships on its own, it has to be ensured that the relevant inferences are materialized in advance.
-For instance, since the AGROVOC taxonomy originally does not include and `skos:narrower` relationships, these have to be first included in the file whenever the inverse `skos:broader` links are present.
+For instance, since the AGROVOC taxonomy originally does not include any `skos:narrower` relationships, these have to be first included in the RDF graph whenever the inverse, `skos:broader`, links are present.

 ```
 type __Context {